 - Are they VAT registered?

-- Do they have an office address and a landline?
+- Do they have an office address, website and a landline?

 Alternatively, for larger projects, it’s worth considering specific associations and bodies, as tradespeople who are members of these will certainly be qualified, and will adhere to the correct guidelines.

 Here are some of the main trade bodies to consider:

 - For Architects — RIBA (Royal Institute of British Architects)

 - For Builders — FMB (Federation of Master Builders)